 Tuberculosis (TB) is rare in short-term travellers.
 Medical and aid workers, and long-term travellers who have significant contact with the local population, should take precautions.
-Vaccination is usually only given to children under the age of five, but adults at risk are recommended pre- and post-travel TB testing.
+Vaccination is usually only given to children under the age of five, but for adults at risk, pre- and post-travel TB testing is recommended.
 The main symptoms are fever, cough, weight loss, night sweats and tiredness.

 This less common viral infection poses only a small risk to travellers in the Philippines, mainly in the Visayas.
 Sudden pain in one or more joints, fever, headache, nausea and rash are the main symptoms.

 This disease is caused by dog hookworm; the rash starts as a small lump, then slowly spreads in a linear fashion.
 It is intensely itchy, especially at night.
 It is easily treated with medications and should not be cut out or frozen.

 Hepatitis E is transmitted through contaminated food and water and has similar symptoms to hepatitis A, but is far less common.
 It is a severe problem in pregnant women and can result in the death of both mother and baby.
 There is currently no vaccine, and prevention is by following safe eating and drinking guidelines.